Dr McKenna Cup: 2007 Tyrone ineligibility dispute

 Tyrone caused controversy in 2007 when they fielded four players who had already been selected by University teams.
 The official rule is that Universities have first choice on players, so in effect, they were fielding ineligible players.
 Tyrone manager, Mickey Harte, claimed it was the players' own decision to choose to play for the county team over their University.
 Tyrone were docked two points as a punishment, but this did not affect their progression into the semi-final stage.

 Although Tyrone won the final, beating Donegal by 2-09 to 0-05, Tyrone were stripped of their title for fielding the ineligible University players in the match.
 The players had not been listed on the official team sheet, which was another breach of the rules.
 However, Tyrone's victory was reinstated upon appeal.

 2013 withdrawal of Queen's

 Ahead of the 2013 competition, Queen's University Belfast withdrew in a controversy over their players being poached by other teams, though Ulster Council President Aogan Farrell had appealed for this practice to stop.

 County teams only

 In the 2020 competition, only county teams took part because of a fixture clash with the Sigerson Cup.
-The competition was cancelled in 2021.
+The competition was cancelled in 2021 due to COVID-19.
 It was cancelled in 2022 as part of fixture revamps but then reinstated, again with only county teams.
+The Dr McKenna Cup was not held in 2025 but is due to return for 2026.